Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 - Parenting and weight painting final model to Base Mesh skeleton and export to Decentraland.
 - Silhouette guideline and proper connections between Avatar parts.

 It's not recommended to use default Avatar Base Mesh for modeling as topology of this model have reduced triangle count and triangulated for Decentraland.
 It's possible to use it for modeling, but you will encounter issues with topology and other steps required for creating high poly model.

-### Step 1.
-Creating Base Mesh for High Poly Modeling
+### Avatar Base Mesh
 There are three ways from what to begin.

-First way is to adapt current Avatar Base Mesh model to be usable for high poly modeling.
+**First way** is to adapt or simply use default Avatar Base Mesh model for modeling.
 This way requires some topology cleaning, which may end up with loss of time and unexpected results for non-experienced user.

-Second way is to create Base Mesh model from primitives and then polish it to have perfect topology ready for high poly modeling.
+**Second way** is to create Base Mesh model from primitives and then polish it to have perfect topology ready for high poly modeling.

-Third way is to download prepared Avatar Base Mesh from [here]() and move to **Step 2.**
+**Third way** is to download prepared Avatar Base Mesh from [here]() and move to [[(Drafting) Modeling Wearables]].

 **Modeling Base Mesh**
 It's very important to create a base mesh with perfect topology, to be able to do any manipulations with it.
 With prepared base mesh, you will be able to use it for any cloth pieces and easily apply core modifiers (bevel, subdivision, multiresolution) without wrong distortion and future issues on baking.